jonathanstark/nitch/public_html/podcast/episode-103-kings-of-remoktyo.md

 ## Titles We Considered

-* They Have The Same Head!
+* You Have The Same Head!
 * Creeper Anatomy
 * What’s Wrong With Bodywash?
 * Too Geeky For Github